dashpay/docs/docs/user/developers/integration.rst

 2. The ability to adjust “Confirmation Status” independently of block confirmation.

-ChainLock status is typically determined through direct connection with the Dash daemon or by a :ref:`ZMQ notification
+ChainLock status is provided by the dash daemon, typically through a direct connection (e.g. RPC) or by a :ref:`ZMQ notification
 <core:examples-receiving-zmq-notifications>`.

 Direct Connection